Should I Pursue an Animation Career?

-Today's animators use powerful animation software and computers to create 2-D and 3-D animation for websites, film and video, gaming and mobile media.
+Animators use animation software and computers to create 2-D and 3-D animation for websites, film, video, gaming, and mobile media.
 Drawing and sculpting skills still play a role in today's animation, but cutting-edge technology has combined with art to expand the field.
-Often working from home, some animators are self-employed and must always be on the lookout for new freelance assignments; others are employed full-time by companies and studios.
+Often working from home, some animators are self-employed and must always be on the lookout for new freelance assignments.
+Others are employed full-time by companies and studios.
 In either case, work weeks are often long, and animators sometimes work nights and weekends.

-While some employers don't require that animation artists have a degree, completing an animation degree program can provide a student with valuable art skills and teach him or her to be proficient in the technology used in this industry.
-There are many specialties within the animation field, including gaming, visual or special effects, animation for websites and animation for film, video or online.
-Courses generally include art, drawing, multimedia, 2-D and 3-D animation, and graphics before branching off into techniques and technology appropriate to the specialty.
+Completing a bachelor's animation degree program provides students with valuable art skills and teaches them to be proficient in the technology used in this industry.
+There are many specialties within the animation field, including gaming, visual or special effects, animation for websites, and animation for film, video, or online.
+Foundation courses touch on basic animation requirements, such as art, drawing, multimedia, 2-D and 3-D animation, and graphics.

-- Choose the right program.
-Students should choose a degree program that features courses in the skills required for their chosen specialty.
+Be sure to choose the right program.
+Students should choose an animator degree program that features courses in the skills required for their chosen specialty.
 For example, interactive animation courses required for gaming may not aid the student whose career path is special effects animation for film.

-- Build a portfolio or demo reel.
-To showcase artistry, creativity and technical skill, all students should build a portfolio or demo reel during the degree program.
+To showcase your animator qualifications, build a portfolio or demo reel.
+To showcase artistry, creativity, and technical skill, all students should build portfolios or demo reels during the degree program.
 Most employers require the artist to submit a DVD or a link to a website that contains the demo reel along with his or her job application.
-Artists can tailor their demo reel to showcase the style and technical skills required by the position for which they are applying.
+Artists can tailor their demo reels to showcase the style and technical skills required by the position for which they are applying.

 Step 2: Gain Work Experience

+Work experience plays a vital part in an animator's requirements.
 Most employers prefer artists who have experience.
-Students in a degree program can earn on-the-job experience while serving an internship as part of their graduation requirement.
-Graduates and animators without a formal education will generally have to first work in an assistant position for a while before advancing to full-fledged animation positions.
+Students pursuing their animation education through a degree program can earn on-the-job experience through an internship as part of their graduation requirement.
+Graduates and animators without a formal education will generally have to work in assistant positions for a while before advancing to full-fledged animation positions.
 This field also offers many freelance opportunities for varying degrees of skill, providing another means by which the artist can earn valuable job experience.

-- Volunteer one's animation skills.
-An enterprising animator can find many local opportunities to provide animation services for schools, non-profits, small businesses or community groups, enhancing their websites or contributing animation for an informational short film.
+Volunteer to use your animation skills for others.
+Enterprising animators can find many local opportunities to provide animation services for schools, non-profits, small businesses, or community groups, enhancing their websites or contributing animation for an informational short film.
 Professional work done as a volunteer service can be used as experience on a resume and in a demo reel.

-Advancements in animation technology advance at a dizzying pace.
 Animators who want to remain efficient and competitive can do so by attending classes that teach advanced software features and address industry trends.
-These classes are offered by colleges as well as companies that produce software, including Apple, Autodesk and Adobe.
+These classes are offered by colleges as well as companies that produce software, including Autodesk and Adobe.

-- Read trade publications.
-Publications that cater to the graphics and animation industry are a valuable, objective source of information and reporting on industry trends and new releases of technology.
+You will want to read trade publications.
+Publications that cater to the graphics and animation industry are valuable, objective sources of information with reporting on industry trends and new releases of technology.
 Artists can subscribe to publications that are available in print and online.